-Intrigued by people and the institutions they create Perhaps you have a flair for business or politics.
+Intrigued by people and the institutions they create

+Perhaps you have a flair for business or politics.
 Or maybe you like understanding how institutions work - and why they don't.
 You may find your focus in the SOCIAL SCIENCES OR PUBLIC AFFAIRS.

-SHARPEN YOUR SKILLS Social science majors learn research and writing skills, creative thinking and problemsolving.
-Some areas - notably economics stress quantitative skills as well.
-SHAPE YOUR FUTURE Social science majors bring their skills to business, consulting and government.
+Social science majors learn research and writing skills, creative thinking and problemsolving.
+Some areas - notably economics - stress quantitative skills as well.

+Social science majors bring their skills to business, consulting and government.
 Some students pursue professional degrees in law, public policy or management.

-VALUE ADDED INTERNATIONAL INSTITUTE.
+INTERNATIONAL INSTITUTE.
 Founded in 1958, the International Institute is the central hub for global and area studies at UCLA, with more than 25 centers and programs promoting multidisciplinary research.
 Both a major and minor in global studies are offered.

 QUARTER IN WASHINGTON.
 The University of California D.C.
 Center houses more than 270 students in a high-rise a short walk from the White House.
-UCLA students can do the Quarter in Washington program in fall, winter or spring completing an internship and an original research project.
+UCLA students can do the Quarter in Washington program in fall, winter or spring - completing an internship and an original research project.

 FIELD STUDY.
 Los Angeles offers many opportunities for research.
 But our students pursue field study all over the world: geography students in Thailand, anthropology students in Ghana and Bali, political science students in Sacramento.
 The Lemelson Anthropological Honors Program is only one of the field study programs in Social Sciences.

 PROFESSIONAL SCHOOLS.
 The Luskin School offers a public affairs major as well as a minor in urban and regional studies.
 The Law School welcomes undergraduate volunteers to its moot court program.
 The Anderson School has a minor in accounting and courses for the entrepreneurship minor.

-Prof. Lynn Vavreck, Political Science, studies presidential elections.
-Here's a sampling of majors.
-See pages 14-15 for a complete list.
-Business Economics Political Science Economics Sociology History Public Affairs These majors are of growing interest:

-African American Studies American Indian Studies Asian American Studies Chicana and Chicano Studies Communication Studies Gender Studies A few of the intriguing minors in this area.
-See page 15 for a complete list.
+Chicana and Chicano Studies Gender Studies Labor Studies

+Some intriguing minors in this area (see page 15 for a complete list):

 Civic Engagement Entrepreneurship

-Erica Henderson (International Development) and Melanie

-Mah (Psychology) participate in

-Quarter in Washington.
+Prof. Ananya Roy, Urban Planning, Social Welfare and Geography, researches poverty and inequality.